We demonstrated that the Web had failed instead of served humanity, as it was supposed to have done, and failed in many places…

 For the first time, all around the world 10-year-old kids just like me were given a tool that would give them the answers to the Universe.

 Enlightenment was ahead.
 Or at least that’s how it was described.

-There’s no word to describe how it felt.
-Its as if the adults had screwed up big time and were giving us kids their car keys, credit cards and a set of matches all at once.
+There are no words to describe how it felt.
+It's as if the adults had screwed up big time and were giving us kids their car keys, credit cards, and a set of matches all at once.
 Heh, Idiots.

 My brain was void of words.

 I was an empty vessel ready for the Internet…but still…what to look for?
 What to search for?
 It’s hard for me to pin down how long I sat there, just staring at the screen absently.
 It felt like an eternity but was probably more like 3 minutes.